terrenceshi/portfolio_3d/README.md

 Scene
  - Add lights from cars (hard as fuck, may need to download a new package for this one)
- - Experiment with different options for Art Background (optional)
+ - Experiment with different options for Art Background (optional) (new color? maybe a model from vg design?)
- - Look into post effects and see what can be done (mostly editing stuff like hue saturation, brightness / contrast)
+ - look into having box not receive bloom
+ - play with music and cs lights so that the models receive bloom
  - look up use of chromatic abberation for fun

 Art